MicrosoftDocs/defender-docs/exposure-management/get-started-exposure-management.md

 ## Connect to non-Microsoft data sources

 Use data connectors to link to third-party data sources to enrich your exposure management context, findings, and insights.
-Using data connectors allows you to ingest non-Microsoft tools to the enterprise exposure graph.
-Currently, you can connect the following data sources:
+Using data connectors allows you to ingest non-Microsoft tools to the enterprise exposure graph. <!--Currently, you can connect the following data sources:- ServiceNow Qualys -Rapid7-->

-- ServiceNow
-- Qualys
-- Rapid7
 <!--
 [Data connectors](https://security.microsoft.com/exposure-data-connectors) can be found in the  [Microsoft Defender portal](https://security.microsoft.com).